 Your Grant Application Certification Form is located within your GMS application.
 It is pre-populated with your information as you fill out your application.
-Below is a screenshot of where you can locate your Grant Application Certification Form within your GMS application.
+Below is a screenshot of where you can locate your Grant Application Certfication Form within your GMS application.
 Print it out, have it signed by your governing authority, and upload it to your grant application in GMS as a note.

 Who can submit the grant for the library?

 Any individual authorized to use GMS and having the correct security role will be able to submit the application in GMS.
-Applicants will be required to submit the signed application certification.
+Applicants will be required to submit the signed application certification form.
 The application certification form must be signed by an individual authorized to enter into contracts with the State of Texas (e.g., county judge, city manager, etc.).